SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_SRM_Framework_Configuration.md

 This BPA test checks for booking managers with invalid configurations and bookings with invalid properties that have an end date in the future.

-This test is currently not available yet but will soon be released as part of the SRM framework.<!-- RN 37417 -->
+This test is included in the SRM framework from SRM version 1.2.34 onwards.<!-- RN 37417 -->

 > [!NOTE]
 > Depending on the number of bookings in the system, the BPA test can take some time to run.